tabcat/rough-opal/rough-opal/APPLICATION.md

  - active replication: implementing the replication algorithm described in [Byzantine Eventual Consistency](https://arxiv.org/pdf/2012.00472.pdf), involves pushing data that is missed by a peers bloom filter. good for applications that want less latency, e.g. messaging.
  - encrypted Merkle-CRDT: using a group encryption algorithm like [Key Agreement for Decentralized Secure Group Messaging](https://martin.kleppmann.com/2021/11/17/decentralized-key-agreement.html), which should fit quite nicely.
  - dynamic access control: update access control lists without affecting operation history
+ - efficient predecessor referencing: allow quicker traversal and replication of the merkle-dag by picking references smartly, thanks to [science](https://kodu.ut.ee/~lipmaa/papers/thesis/thesis.pdf).
  - graphsync replicator: using graphsync to improve replicator performance.

 Further future (~3.0):
  - dynamic topological sort: would involve maintaining a topological sort of the DAG as entries are merged. unsure if this can be done deterministically but willing to do some digging. the only paper I've found on this is [A Dynamic Topological Sort Algorithm for
 Directed Acyclic Graphs](https://www.doc.ic.ac.uk/~phjk/Publications/DynamicTopoSortAlg-JEA-07.pdf) and will need to revisit.
  - finality gadgets: this would look at the best ways to migrate databases without too many side-affects.
- - CBOR CRDT: a CBOR state where each field in the CBOR object is fully merge-able
+ - CBOR CRDT: a CBOR state where each field in the CBOR object is fully merge-able.
  - cross-log causality: use randomness beacons like `drand` to provide a universal causality. seems useful for some applications?

-Following the full 1.0 release there will still be room for improvement:

 # Team